Proton AG: Funding

-Proton AG was initially funded through crowdfunding and now is through its paid subscription.
+Proton AG was initially funded through crowdfunding and now through paid subscriptions.
 The company has been partially funded by FONGIT (the Fondation Genevoise pour l'Innovation Technologique) and the European Commission.
 In March 2021, Proton confirmed that the shares held by Charles Rivers Ventures had been transferred to FONGIT.

 Acquisitions

-On April 8, 2022, Proton acquired French email aliasing startup SimpleLogin.
+On 8 April 2022, Proton acquired French email aliasing startup SimpleLogin.
 Proton has stated SimpleLogin will continue to function as a standalone service and the SimpleLogin team will continue to add new features and functionality.

-On April 12, 2024, Proton acquired note taking app Standard Notes.
+On 12 April 2024, Proton acquired note taking app Standard Notes.

 Public policy positions

 Proton in 2022 was considered a supporter of the Digital Markets Act.
 In September 2020, Proton helped found the Coalition for App Fairness, which aims to gain better conditions for the inclusion of their apps in app stores.
 In 2022, Proton supported the American Innovation and Choice Online Act.
 In December 2023, Proton's founder publicly vowed to challenge the Australian eSafety Commission in court rather than comply with demands to weaken Proton Mail's privacy features.

 In January 2025, Proton was involved in controversy as communications on Proton's social media accounts and Proton's CEO's personal accounts about the Trump administration, as well as the character and policies of the Democratic and Republican parties, were poorly received.
 In February 2025, in response to Apple's removal of Advanced Data Protection encryption from iCloud in the United Kingdom in response to government demands for a backdoor, Proton published a statement saying that the company would never build an encryption backdoor, and that it wouldn't open a "front door" either by removing end-to-end encryption.
 In March 2025, the company wrote to the European Commission calling for a "buy European" requirement for public sector procurement in Europe.

-In March 2025, the Swiss government considered amending its surveillance law to expand into new types of monitoring and data collection.
+In March 2025, the Switzerland government considered amending its surveillance law to expand into new types of monitoring and data collection.
 The amendment could require VPN services, messaging apps, and social networks to collect user data.
 Proton's CEO, Andy Yen, stated that the company would leave Switzerland were the law to pass.
 In June 2025, Proton sued Apple Inc. in U.S. federal court, accusing it of "maintaining an illegal stranglehold on iPhone app distribution and charging excessive commissions to app developers."